ArixCode/SumCalculator/README.md

 # SumCalculator
-A sum calculator built in Java for numbers
+A sum calculator built in Java for doubles